Chapter 172-121 WAC – Student Conduct Code

 WAC 172-121-140 Supportive measures and interim restrictions.

 (1) Supportive measures.
-During the complaint review, the director of SRR, Title IX coordinator, or designee will evaluate the circumstances and determine if any supportive measures to assist or protect the parties during the conduct code process are needed.
-For sexual misconduct and interpersonal violence cases, supportive measures are available before or after the filing of a complaint or where no formal complaint is filed.
+During the complaint review, the director of SRR or designee, will evaluate the circumstances and determine if any supportive measures to assist or protect the parties during the conduct code process are needed.
+Supportive measures may be available before or after the filing of a complaint or where no formal complaint is filed.
 Supportive measures are provided to students free of charge and may include, but are not limited to, safety planning with the university, mutual restrictions on contact between the parties, academic or workplace modifications, providing counseling for the complainant and/or respondent, or campus housing modifications.
 The purpose of a supportive measure is to provide an equitable process for both students that minimizes the possibility of a hostile environment on campus.
-For Title IX complaints, supportive measures are designed to restore or preserve equal access to the university’s educational programs or activities without unreasonably burdening either party, including protecting the safety of all parties and the university’s educational environment, or deterring sexual harassment.
-Supportive measures in cases of sexual misconduct and interpersonal violence are coordinated by the Title IX coordinator or designee.
+Supportive measures are designed to restore or preserve equal access to the university’s educational programs or activities without unreasonably burdening either party, including protecting the safety of all parties and the university’s educational environment, or deterring harassment.

-For all non-Title IX cases, the director may take immediate action(s) against the student or student organization after conducting an individualized safety and risk analysis without prior notice or hearing.
+(1) Interim restrictions.
+The SRR director or designee may take immediate action(s) against a student or student organization after conducting an individualized safety and risk analysis without prior notice or hearing.
 Simultaneously, the director shall refer the allegations to the conduct review officer.
-For non-Title IX cases, interim restriction is subject to the following:
+Interim restrictions are subject to the following:

 (a) Interim restriction actions may only be imposed in the following situations: